Get dressed up:

 - Shepherd – Leeds Street laneway.
 Playful and interesting share plates from two of Wellington’s hospo icons.
 With a variety of seating arrangements (tables, leaners, kitchen counter), you can pop in for a short or long visit.
 Wednesday to Sunday evenings.

-Not quite fine dining, but still a classy environment:
+Not quite fine dining, but a fine setting:

 - Shed 5 – white table cloths and a slightly formal feel in an old wool store on the waterfront at Queens Wharf (Historic Places Trust category 1).
 Specialise in seafood with their own fishmonger and filleting room, and have managed their pricing well.
 Lunches and dinners 7 days.